darkhelmet/verboselogging/posts/unescape-html-with-javascript.md

 - javascript
 - html
 ---
-I’m just passing this on, as I didn’t do it, I just found it.
+I'm just passing this on, as I didn't do it, I just found it.

 Over [here](http://erlend.oftedal.no/blog/?blogid=14) is a pretty slick way to unescape HTML.
 I ran into the need for this when I was working on